hypermodern-python/website/docs/chapter02.md

 Nox allows you to pass arbitrary options to a session after the `--` separator.
 These session options are available via the [session.posargs] variable.
+This means we can pass additional options to `pytest`, which is quite useful.
-Let's modify the session to forward them to `pytest`:
+Let's modify the session to forward the session options to `pytest`:

 ```{code-block} python
 ---